taostat/taostats-docs/docs/Bittensor/tokenomics/tao/tao-emission.md

 ### Caveat:

-In reality, the tao_in is determined by an Exponential Moving Average (EMA) of price, but in most cases, the simple illustration above is good emough.
+In reality, the tao_in is determined by an Exponential Moving Average (EMA) of price, but in most cases, the simple illustration above is good enough.